 The Growth Policy dictates that at least once every five years after adoption, the city will review the Growth Policy and determine whether revisions are necessary.
-This assessment is initially conducted by planning staff within the city, and the review is based on the factors specified in the review criteria, listed below.
-The results of the assessment, after opportunity for input from the community, are used to determine whether revisions to the Growth Policy are warranted.
+This assessment is initially conducted by planning staff within the city, with additional guidance and support from an interagency Functional Working Group, and the review is based on the factors specified in the review criteria, listed below.
+The results of the assessment, after opportunity for input from the community, were used to determine whether revisions to the Growth Policy are warranted.
 This report concludes with staff's determination on whether revisions are necessary along with the aspects to focus on in an update.